ZKAW/PyPass/README.md

 # PyPass
-This is a random password generator in python that does NOT store ANY of your data
+This is a random password generator in python that does NOT store ANY of your data.

 **Where can I use it?:**